1. Connecting with Twitter.

 Hovering over a tweet in-stream will display the options available for that tweet:

 You can Reply to, Retweet and Favorite the current tweet.
-Clicking the Menu icon displays a menu with further options:
+Clicking the Menu icon displays a menu where you can select to save the current tweet to Streamnotes:

 Other In-stream Features